joakimk/toniq/README.md

 ## TODO and ideas for after 1.0

+* [ ] Admin UI
+  - [ ] That shows waiting and failed jobs
+  - [ ] Make data easiliy available for display in the app that uses toniq
+  - [ ] Store/show time of creation
+  - [ ] Store/show retry count
 * [ ] Document JobEvent in readme
 * [ ] Add CI
 * [ ] Log an error when a job takes "too long" to run, set a sensible default